Fort Henry, Dorset

-Fort Henry is a Grade II listed World War Two observation bunker overlooking Studland Bay, in Dorset.
-It was built in 1943 to defend the bay from possible German invasion along with other beach defences such as gun emplacements, Type 25 pill boxes and concrete Dragon’s Teeth anti-tank obstacles (which have also been listed for protection).
+Fort Henry is a World War Two observation bunker overlooking Studland Bay, in Dorset.
+It was constructed during September-October 1943 by 12 Field Company, Royal Canadian Engineers for Exercise Pirate, the first large scale, live fire, rehearsal for the Normandy Landings.
+Lieutenant-General H.D.G.
+Crerar ordered the construction of the observation post for senior officers and politicians to watch the exercise.

+In 2012, English Heritage Grade II listed the building.
 Located at the top of Redend Point, on a small sandstone promontory, the bunker is 90 ft long with walls, floor and ceiling all 3 ft thick.
 There is an 80 ft wide recessed observation slit.
-Its name derives from the home base in Ontario of the Canadian Royal Engineers who built it.
+The origin of the name Fort Henry is unknown, but it is likely named after Fort Henry in Kingston, Ontario.

 Today, it is owned by the National Trust and forms part of the Studland Beach Second World War walk.

 An English Heritage spokesman commented following the bunker's listing on 20 November 2012:

-Fort Henry provides an impression of the scale and significance of the preparations for D-Day and is associated with the most prominent figures of the Allied forces.
+"Fort Henry provides an impression of the scale and significance of the preparations for D-Day and is associated with the most prominent figures of the Allied forces.

-Studland Bay is known for its beaches and wildlife but it is great that its role in the Second World War has now been recognised.
+"Studland Bay is known for its beaches and wildlife but it is great that its role in the Second World War has now been recognised."